smita-govstack/bb-identity/README.md

 Ideally, we can generate the server completely from OpenAPI.
 I'd like to use express and typescript, lots of folks know it.

-[https://blog.simonireilly.com/posts/typescript-openapi]() gives a good overview of the current situation with typescript server generation.
-The author is working on a [https://github.com/simonireilly/compeller](library called compeller) that looks promising.
+[This post](https://blog.simonireilly.com/posts/typescript-openapi) gives a good overview of the current situation with typescript server generation.
+The author is working on a [library-called compeller](https://github.com/simonireilly/compeller) that looks promising.
 Unfortunately, it can't import OpenAPI just yet.

 ### Trying openapi-generator (js only)